-- 1. Does the aid offer benefits to a variety of ages? - 2.
+- 1. Does the aid benefit a variety of ages? - 2.
 Is the aid compatible with a variety of diagnoses? - 3.
-Is the aid easily adjustable or adapted with use of medical equipment?
-(IV, tubes, ventilators, etc) - Can the aid provide individualized support during caregiving or family activities (heel stick, intubation, x-ray, transfers, skin to skin holding) - 5.
-Can the aid be used during transport? - 6.
-Can the aid be used during xray? - 7.
-Can the aid be used during MRI? - 8.
+Is the aid easily adjustable or adapted with the use of medical equipment?
+(IV, tubes, ventilators, etc.) - 4.
+Can the aid provide individualized support during caregiving or family activities (heel stick, supporting life, development, connection and safety. intubation, x-ray, transfers, skin to skin holding)

+- 5. Can the aid be used during transport? - 6.
+Can the aid be used during X-ray? - 7.
+Can the aid be used during an MRI? - 8.
 Does the aid allow immediate access to the infant? - 9.
 Can the aid be used during resuscitation? - 10.
-Does the aid allow caregiver to support the infant's upper or lower body separately during routine care and/or procedures? i.e. supports upper body during diaper change thereby supporting neurobehavioral organization via motor support - 11.
-Is the aid intended for single-patient use only? - 12.
+Does the aid allow the caregiver to support the infant's upper or lower body separately during routine care and procedures? i.e., supports the upper body during diaper change thereby supporting neurobehavioral organization via motor support - 11.
+Is the aid intended for single patient use only? - 12.
 Is the aid reusable (multi-patient use)?

-SUMMARY:
+SUMMARY

 Non-separation or connecting the infant to the family is the ultimate goal.
 Yet how can we best achieve this in an intensive care environment?
-Which products facilitate connection and development while maintaining high level performance and supporting overall health and safety?
+Which products facilitate connection and development while maintaining high-level performance and supporting overall health and safety?

 When you evaluate products or equipment from the infant's perspective, you begin to shift your thinking.
-You begin to think of every product as a means of supporting life, development, connection and safety.
+You start to think of every product as a means of supporting life, development, connection, and safety.